Zoe34/world-quiz/README.md

 - Change the settings of the branch to main branch and click save.
 - The link https://zoe34.github.io/world-quiz/ can be accessed by opening Github pages and the link appears on a green background.
 - The website was made public by changing the visibility to public in the settings section.

+### To open through Gitpod:
+- Click on "Dashboard"
+- Click on the most recent world quiz workspace
+- Open the project through Visual Studio Code or in the browser (Google is recommended)
+- To see the preview in the browser type "python3 -m http.server" into the gitpod terminal.

+### To open through Github:
+- Enter https://github.com/Zoe34/world-quiz.git into the browser
+- Click on the green Gitpod button
+- Click on the World Quiz workspace that shows up
+- Open in the browser or via Visual Studio Code

 ## Credits:
 - Pixabay.com was used to generate the images for this project